 Having a credit card is more responsibility than you might realize.
-Not only do you have to be responsible enough to charge only what you can afford and pay back the charges you've made, you also have to be mindful of the impact credit cards can have on your credit score.
+You have to be responsible enough to charge only what you can afford, pay back the charges you've made, plus you need to be mindful of how credit cards can impact your credit score.
 Everything you do with a credit card affects your credit score from applying to a credit card to using one.
 Even not having a credit card can affect your credit score.
-Credit cards can hurt or help your credit score; it depends on how you use them.

-Your credit score is based on the information on your credit report — a record of your credit and loan accounts maintained by companies called credit bureaus — that indicates the likelihood that you'll pay back money loaned to you.
-Each month, your credit card issuer (among a few other businesses) reports your credit card activity to one or more of the three major credit bureaus to be included in your credit report.
+Your credit score is calculated using the information on your credit report (a record of your credit and loan accounts) and indicates the likelihood that you'll pay back money loaned to you.
+Each month or so your credit card issuer (among a few other businesses) reports your account activity to one or more of the three major credit bureaus to be included in your credit report.
 That means your credit limit, credit card balance, payment history, account status, and date you opened the account will all influence your credit score.

 Not Having a Credit Card Affects Your Credit Score

 If you're one of many consumers who doesn't have a credit card, your credit score could be affected.
 That's if you have a credit score at all.
 Without open, active accounts on your credit report, you won't have a credit score.
 Not having a credit score makes it difficult to be approved for a mortgage, car loan, or even an apartment.

 Credit cards are one of the easiest types of credit accounts to be approved for which makes them a good option for establishing and building a good credit history.
 If you manage your credit well, your credit score will reflect that.

 Having solid experience with different types of credit accounts — credit cards as well as loans — is good for your credit score because mix of credit is 10% of your credit score.

 Your Credit Limit and Balance Information